use-ink/ink-docs/docs/faq/faq.md

 ### Why am I getting a `ContractTrapped` error when interacting with a contract?

-`ContractTapped` is returned in case the contract reached an `unreachable!` instruction or an assertion failed.
+`ContractTapped` is returned in case the contract reached an unreachable instruction.
+This could e.g. be caused by an `unreachable!` instruction, a failed assertion or a `panic!` instruction.

-This either constitutes a bug in your contract or in ink!.
+It either constitutes a bug in your contract or in ink!.
 In case you think this is a bug in ink!, [please create an issue](https://github.com/paritytech/ink/issues/new/choose).